 Despite this assessment, the condensate trap remains the choice of many architects and engineers as a means of condensate drainage control.
 This choice, unfortunately, deprives your clients of high-performance buildings and any hope of reaching the level of truly “sustainable green buildings.”
 Some of the many trap failure modes identified by ASHRAE are illustrated in Figure 1.
 These failure modes, which occur frequently, allow condensate blowing and flooding as presented—causing property damage and air contamination.
 Since all the air in a building passes through the air conditioning unit at a rate of several times per hour, the circulated health-threatening pathogens inevitably expose occupants to degraded indoor air quality, as indicated in Figure 2.

 Architects and engineers must reject the common practice of specifying p-traps for condensate drain systems and seek an effective and reliable alternative.
 The CostGard™ Condensate Drain Seal is such an alternative.
 Tens of thousands are performing successfully in locations throughout the United States, in all kinds of environments: hot and humid to cold and dry.
 Not one has failed to operate successfully.

-Specifying condensate drain systems with the CostGard™ Condensate Drain Seal can be as simple or as formal as the designer desires.
+Specifying condensate drain systems with the CostGard™ Condensate Drain Seal can be as simple or formal as the designer desires.

 For the most commonly used Unitary Rooftop Units (RTUs)—up to 30 tons—detailed system designs and installation instructions are readily available.
 Refer to: Products- RTU - Unitary Rooftop - up to 30 Tons for a list of the available designs.
-For these units, the designer may simply define the RTU model and state:
+For these units, the designer may define the RTU model and state: